name212/copy-to-flash/README.md

-Copy music on flash drive in order
+Copy music on flash drive in order.
+Has cli and gui interface with tkinker.

 ## Run
 `sudo apt install -y libmediainfo-dev python3-tk`